- Data Mining and Data Warehousing

 11."DATA MINING AND ANALYSIS:FUNDAMENTAL CONCEPTS AND ALGORITHMS" by MOHAMMED J ZAKI/ WAGNER MEIRA Jr

-“DATA MINING AND ANALYSIS:FUNDAMENTAL CONCEPTS AND ALGORITHMS” Book Review: This book presents algorithms related to data mining and analysis from the basics.
-It describes methods for analyzing patterns and models of all kinds of data, with applications ranging from scientific discovery to business intelligence and analytics.
-The book serves as a textbook for undergraduate and graduate students in the field of data mining.
-Further the book discusses exploratory data analysis, pattern mining, clustering and its classification.
-In addition, it contains abundant examples with algorithmic perspective.
+“DATA MINING AND ANALYSIS:FUNDAMENTAL CONCEPTS AND ALGORITHMS” Book Review: This book provides an introduction to data mining and analysis algorithms, starting from the fundamentals.
+It covers techniques for examining patterns and models in various types of data, with practical applications in fields ranging from scientific research to business intelligence and analytics.
+Designed as a textbook for undergraduate and graduate students in the field of data mining, it covers topics such as exploratory data analysis, pattern mining, clustering, and classification, supplemented with numerous algorithmic examples.

 12."Data Mining and Predictive Analytics (Wiley Series on Methods and Applications in Data Mining)" by Daniel T Larose and Chantal D Larose

-“Data Mining and Predictive Analytics (Wiley Series on Methods and Applications in Data Mining)” Book Review: This book is for Data Mining and Predictive Analytics, computer science and statistics, MBA students and for the chief executive students.
-This book has association rules, clustering, neural networks, logistic regression and multivariate analysis.
-It has hands-on analysis problems.
-This book has problems and their solutions from large, real-world data sets.
+“Data Mining and Predictive Analytics (Wiley Series on Methods and Applications in Data Mining)” Book Review: This book is intended for students in the fields of Data Mining, Predictive Analytics, Computer Science, Statistics, MBA, and Chief Executive Studies.
+It covers various topics such as association rules, clustering, neural networks, logistic regression, and multivariate analysis, as well as hands-on analysis problems.
+Additionally, the book includes problems and solutions based on large, real-world datasets.

 13."Advances in Machine Learning and Data Mining for Astronomy (Chapman & Hall/CRC Data Mining and Knowledge Discovery Series)" by Michael J Way